-Federal regulations prohibit Medicare and Medicaid nursing facilities from employing people found guilty of abusing, neglecting or mistreating residents.
+Federal regulations prohibit Medicare and Medicaid nursing facilities from employing people found guilty of nursing home abuse or neglect, or other forms of mistreatment to patients.
 They also prohibit those facilities from hiring anyone who has had a finding entered into the state nurse aide registry concerning abuse, neglect or mistreatment or residents or the misappropriation of their property.
 The data collected in this study doesn't confirm whether any of the facilities studied violated the regulations.

 However, the study brings questions forward regarding the importance of criminal background checks on nursing home employees.
 Most states have instituted their own requirements, even though there is no federal law or regulation requiring nursing facilities to perform background checks.